 Leeuwin Estate, Margaret River, WA

 Family-owned Leeuwin Estate is one of the five founding wineries of the Margaret River region.
 The label now exports to more than 30 countries, while touches like its celebrated restaurant, summertime concerts and private airstrip make a visit here a premium experience.
-Don’t miss the estate’s art gallery, which houses more than 100 paintings from contemporary Australian artists that were commissioned to feature on Leeuwin’s ‘Art Series’ wine labels, best viewed on a Leeuwin Immersion Experience which includes a gallery tour and food tasting flight.
+Don’t miss the estate’s art gallery, which houses more than 100 paintings from contemporary Australian artists that were commissioned to feature on Leeuwin’s ‘Art Series’ wine labels, best viewed on a Leeuwin Art & Wine Pairing which includes a gallery tour and food tasting flight.

 Wine to try: The 2015 Art Series Chardonnay.

-Cellar door: Open seven days a week from 10am-5pm; behind-the-scenes tours depart at 11am daily.
+Cellar door: Open seven days a week from 10am-5pm.

 Stevens Road, Margaret River; (08) 9459 0000